ychnh/ychnh.github.io/md/A.study_guide.md

 * Problems are like training drills.
 To review your mastery of the material.
 * You must have good and clear goals in mind.
     * Otherwise you will lose track of yourself
+* Start small
+* Some progress is better than none
+* If something is worth doing, it is worth doing badly